 Depreciation

-The PPSE of Cuiabá I, II and III is depreciated over 20 years.
+The PP&E of Cuiabá I, II and III is depreciated over 20 years.

 Interest Rates

 CUIABÁ I - Interest rates are assumed to range between 7% and 11% on a total of US$365 million of senior debt provided by multilateral agencies.
 The Cuiabá Project is currently negotiating with multilateral agencies to refinance the shareholder loans which have funded Cuiabá I and the Cuiabá Pipeline to date and are listed below, as well as future capital expenditures.